Local railway company crests

 This is the website of Warley Model Railway Club and is a must for any of the region's railway modelling enthusiasts.
 The Club has a flourishing events schedule and social calendar plus, of specific interest to RAB, there are some photographs of a scale model of Halesowen station owned by the Club.

-Disused Stations Disused Railways
+Disused Stations Birmingham Forum

 An extremely ambitious site from Nick Catford, who is also involved with the equally enjoyable Subterranea Britannica website, providing national coverage of all disused station sites.
 Whilst still in its embryonic stages, I'd strongly recommend a browse and repeated visits as the quality of presentation and information is excellent and several hundred stations have already been covered.